rhanmiano/the-starred-ph/content/about.md

 # The Starred PH

-Top 10 most starred Github repositories initiated by developers located in the Philippines
+Top 10 most starred Github repositories in the Philippines

 ## Context